 - Flash EEPROM.
 This 2Mb firmware contains the programmable BIOS program. - South bridge controller.
 The fourth-generation Intel I/O Controller Hub (ICH4) is a subsystem that integrates various I/O functions including 2-channel ATA/100 bus master IDE controller, up to six USB 2.0/1.1 ports, I/O APIC, SMBus 2.0 controller, LPC interface, AC'97 2.2 interface, PCI 2.2 interface, and integrated LAN controller.
 The ICH4 also contains the necessary arbitration and buffering for efficient utilization of these interfaces. - ASUS ASIC.
-This chip performs several system functions that include hardware and system voltage monitoring. - AGP slot.
-This Accelerated Graphics Port (AGP) slot supports 1.5V AGP4X mode graphics cards for 3D graphical applications. - Standby power LED.
+This chip performs several system functions that include hardware and system voltage monitoring. - Standby power LED.
 This green LED lights up if there is a standby power on the motherboard.
 The LED acts as a reminder to turn off the system power before plugging or unplugging devices. - Audio CODEC.
-The Realtek ALC650 is a 6-channel audio CODEC that is fully compliant with AC '97 2.2 specifications.
-The ALC650 provides a playback sampling rate of 96KHz and supports DVD applications. (on audio models only) - PCI slots.
-These three 32-bit PCI 2.2 expansion slots support bus master PCI cards with 133MB/s maximum throughput. - AGP warning LED.
-Serving as a smart burn-out protection for the motherboard, this red LED lights up if you plug in any 3.3V AGP card into the AGP slot.
-When this LED is lit, there is no way you can turn on the system power even if you press the power button. - LAN PHY.
-This Intel 82562ET LAN PHY works with the integrated MAC in the South Bridge (ICH4) to fully support 10BASE-T/ 100BASE-TX Ethernet networking. (on LAN models only) - PS/2 mouse port.
+The C-Media CMI9738 is a 4-channel audio CODEC that is fully compliant with AC '97 2.2 specifications. (on audio models only) - PCI slots.
+These three 32-bit PCI 2.2 expansion slots support bus master PCI cards with 133MB/s maximum throughput. - LAN PHY.
+This Intel 82562ET LAN PHY works with the integrated MAC in the South Bridge (ICH4) to fully support 10BASE-T/ 100BASE-TX Ethernet networking. (on LAN models only) - 17 PS/2 mouse port.
 This green 6-pin connector is for a PS/2 mouse. - Parallel port.
 This 25-pin port connects a parallel printer, a scanner, or other devices. - RJ-45 port.
-This port allows connection to a Local Area Network (LAN) through a network hub. (on LAN models only)
+This port allows connection to a Local Area Network (LAN) through a network hub. (on LAN models only) - Line In jack.
+This Line In (light blue) jack connects a tape player or other audio sources. (on audio models only) - Line Out jack.
+This Line Out (lime) jack connects a headphone or a speaker. (on audio models only) - Microphone jack.
+This Mic (pink) jack connects a microphone. (on audio models only)

-- Line In jack.
-This Line In (light blue) jack connects a tape player or other audio sources.
-In 6-channel mode, the function of this jack becomes Rear Speaker Out. (on audio models only) - Line Out jack.
-This Line Out (lime) jack connects a headphone or a speaker.
-In 6-channel mode, the function of this jack becomes Rear Speaker Out. (on audio models only) - Microphone jack.
-This Mic (pink) jack connects a microphone.
-In 6-channel mode, the function of this jack becomes Bass/Center. (on audio models only) - USB 2.0 ports 1 and 2.
+- USB 2.0 ports 1 and 2.
 These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - Video port.
 This port is for a VGA monitor or other VGA-compatible devices. - Serial port.
 This 9-pin COM1 port is for pointing devices or other serial devices. - USB 2.0 ports 3 and 4.
 These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - PS/2 keyboard port.
 This purple 6-pin connector is for a PS/2 keyboard.